Flairwars/gregory/README.md

 Gregory
 -------
 hello and welcome to the gregory github repository.
-Feel free to build and add on the existing code
+Feel free to build and add on the existing code or steal any code you like

 ### Reasouces
 This discord bot is running on my raspberry pi 3b+ 24/7.
-This Pi is also running mariaDB which is an sql server.
-For some commands, you can request new SQL tables are made and i can format it for you.
-Also, important credentials are stored in a .env file so if you wish to run a copy of gregory, you need to modify your .env file appropiately.
+This Pi is also running mariaDB.
+Any important files credentials are stored on a .env file which isnt on the github for obvious reasons

-### Making your own commands

-##### formatting

-##### file format
+please see the wiki for further info on creating your own commands for the bot and how to format them